Curved Magnum Tattoo Needle Configurations Explained

 The REBEL Curved Magnum Inventory

-The REBEL Curved Magnum line covers the full range of working widths found on the market today.
-As a result, artists gain the flexibility to choose the exact configuration that matches their shading style and technical demands.
+The REBEL Curved Magnum line covers nearly the full range of Contact Spans found on the market today.
+As a result, artists gain the flexibility to choose the exact configuration that matches their shading or coloring style and technical demands.

 If you’d like to explore more insights from inside the industry, stay tuned to The Rebellion Reads.